thomasfn/klawr/README.md

 Prerequisites
 =============
-- Windows 7 or later
+- Windows 7 or later , x64 Operating System
-- Unreal Engine 4.8.0 or later (you'll need the source from GitHub)
+- Unreal Engine 4.10.0 or later (you'll need the source from GitHub)
-- Visual Studio 2013
+- Visual Studio 2015
 - .NET Framework 4.5 or later

 Overview